How to Write a Literature Review

 I. Collecting, evaluating, and selecting literary work.

-The first step before you start a search for relevant and important literature is to narrow down your research topic.
+Before you start a search for relevant and critical literature, the first step is to narrow down your research topic.
 If the review is for a research paper, ensure that the literary work is related to your research objectives and questions.
-The exercise helps individuals to understand some of the already existing knowledge about a subject matter to make their research work easy.
+The exercise helps individuals understand some of the already existing knowledge about a subject matter to make their research work easy.

-On the other hand, if the literature review is meant for a stand-alone assignment, you should come up with a question that will guide you when searching for relevant literary work.
+On the other hand, if the literature review is meant for a stand-alone assignment, you should develop a question that will guide you when searching for relevant literary work.
 You should be in a position to answer such as question even before you collect new information.
 The existing sources of information should help you to answer it.

 II.
 Find connections and themes.